tari-project/tari/RFC/src/RFC-0350_OptimisticRollups.md

 * Stake to be slashed if the checkpoint is considered fraudulent in the future.

 The checkpoint will live as a UTXO in the base layer, and will be spent in one of the following cases:
-* A challenger submits a fraud proof that demostrates that the checkpoint is fraudulent, so the staked amount is sent to the challenger.
+* A challenger submits a fraud proof that demonstrates that the checkpoint is fraudulent, so the staked amount is sent to the challenger.
 * The challenge window (let's assume 1 week) expires without any valid fraud proof, in that case the stake can be spent back by the VNC that submitted the checkpoint.

 ### Issuing a fraud proof

 Any honest party in the network can be monitoring the checkpoints being published in the base layer and submit a fraud proof to challenge them.
-The fraud proof submitter will usually be a VNC member (could be the asset issuer for example, if it participates in the committee) that detects an erroneous or fraudulent behaviour in the rest of the VNC.
+The fraud proof submitter will usually be a VNC member (could be the asset issuer for example, if it participates in the committee) that detects an erroneous or fraudulent behavior in the rest of the VNC.

 The fraud proof consists of a transaction in the base layer.
 It MUST contain all the information for the base layer to determine if a checkpoint is fraudulent or not:
 * A reference to the checkpoint being challenged.
 The base layer will automatically discard any fraud proof if the challenge window of the checkpoint has already expired.